MTD quarterly updates: what tradespeople need to submit in 2026

 When does MTD for Income Tax start for tradespeople?

-From 6 April 2026 for those earning over £50,000.
-From 6 April 2027 for those earning over £30,000.
+MTD for ITSA starts on 6 April 2026 for those earning above £50,000.
+From 6 April 2027, the threshold reduces to £30,000.

-How often do I submit?
+How often do I submit updates?

-What if I miss a quarterly deadline?
+What happens if I miss a quarterly deadline?

 Do I need new accounting software?